GeorgeGkas/iaas-debian/Readme.md

 If you haven't execute the above commands until now it's time to do so.

-Note that when you execute `apt-get upgrade` command you are promt with a question.
+Note that when you execute `apt-get upgrade` command you are prompt with a question.

 ```
 Do you want to continue?
 [Y/n]